 To qualify as "educational" materials must have been designed explicitly to promote knowledge, skills or attitudes of specific populations of learners (as opposed to materials designed specifically to communicate results of research or patient care activities to other scientists or to other healthcare practitioners, respectively).
 Possible populations of learners that are relevant to Baylor’s educational mission may include nurses, health professions, graduate and medical students; residents; physicians in CME courses; other professionals; faculty members and instructors; patient groups; public undergraduate students; students in grades K–12; etc.

 Evidence of Quantity must include the number of distinct items developed (e.g., number of textbook chapters); the scope or size of each item (e.g., number of pages, number of learning "contact hours"); estimates of the number of learners or distinct populations of learners using each item; and the number of years each item has been in use.
 Include numerical estimates of the amount of effort expended (e.g., hours per week and number of weeks).
-This criterion will count 40 percent of the final judgment of the Review Panel.

 Dimensions of Breadth might include the number of different formats in the design of the materials (e.g., print, apps, video, computer); the number of distinct populations of learners for which your materials are intended; and the number of distinct content areas addressed in the materials.
-This criterion will count 10 percent of the final judgment of the Review Panel.

 The following examples illustrate how a variety of faculty meet the standards of quantity, quality and breadth for the Development of Enduring Educational Materials Category.
 As a candidate, you should accumulate and document at least as much overall evidence of accomplishment as is contained in the individual examples.
 While your exact combination of accomplishments related to quality, quantity and breadth will be unique, you will be required at the start of your mini-portfolio to identify which standard-setting example(s) best match(es) the types of enduring materials you include.